-Huynh is a 4-year-old girl from a small village in Vietnam who was born with a condition known as congenital hairy nevus.
+Four-year-old Huynh was born in a small village in Vietnam with a condition known as congenital hairy nevus.
 It is a type of large mole, and for many with the condition, including Huynh, it has coarse hair growing out of it.
 Although most hairy nevi are benign, they can occasionally turn into malignant melanoma.

-We first met Huynh last year on one of our surgical outreach teams to Phan Rang, Vietnam.
+We first met Huynh in 2013 on one of our surgical outreach team trips to Phan Rang, Vietnam.
 At that time, the nevus extended from her neck up to her forehead, including over her eyelid.
 When she was five months old, Huynh's father abandoned her and the family and will have nothing to do with them, despite the fact that he still lives in the same village and passes their house each day.
 Huynh's mother left school after the ninth grade and can only find work occasionally, so they live with Huynh's grandparents.

 Huynh is in school now, but the other children tease her because of her condition and will not play with her.
 Her only friend is a cousin who attends the same school.